owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <img src="/images/fib/stack_analysis.png" alt="my alt text"/>
 </figure>

-The data I got back showed that over 99% of my function calls were not using any stack memory, and the maximum stack size of my program was 784 bytes.
+The data I got back showed that over **99%** of my function calls were not using any stack memory, and the maximum stack size of my program was **784 bytes**.

 ### > Trying cppcheck / static analysis